giongto35/cloud-game/README.md

 You can host the server yourself by running `./run_local.sh`.
 It will spawn a docker environment and you can access the emulator on `localhost:8000`.

-You can open port on your machine, so other person can access your local machine and play the game together.
+Given the roomID, the game session on your local can be accessed over ethernet.
+The server will bypass NAT and set up a peer connection from remote service to local.

 ## Development environment